-- 1. Periodic briefings to Board or Board staff, as appropriate, (nominally planned to occur every 4 months until closure of the Recommendation) addressing: - a.
+- 1. Brief the Board or Board staff, as appropriate, (nominally planned to occur every four months until closure of the Recommendation) addressing: - a.
 Status of plan implementation, and - b.
 Related activities. - 2.
-Letter to the Board on the Department's determination of the necessity or desirability of developing a policy or other directives on the use of quantitative risk assessment at defense nuclear facilities based on the results of the risk assessment study by December 31, 2010.
+Establish the RWG by March 31, 2010. - 3.
+Issue nuclear safety risk assessment Information Notice by April 30, 2010. - 4.
+Revise the DOE Nuclear Safety Policy and issue for comment in RevCom by September 30, 2010. - 5.
+Transmit letter to the Board on the Department's plans for the appropriate changes to directives or standards on the use of quantitative risk assessment at defense nuclear facilities based on the results of the risk assessment study by December 31, 2010.